John and William Merfold

 John and William Merfold were yeomen brothers in Sussex, England, in the mid 15th-century.
-Both were indicted in 1451 for publicly inciting the killing of the nobility, clergy, and the deposition of King Henry VI.
+Both were indicted in 1451 for publicly inciting the killing of the nobility and the clergy and the deposition of King Henry VI.
 They also advocated rule by common people.
 Minor uprisings spread throughout Sussex until authorities intervened and four yeomen were hanged.

 The actions of the Merfolds followed a major rebellion in Kent in 1450 led by Jack Cade.
 They are considered demonstrative of underlying class and social conflicts in England during the 15th century.

 Background: social unrest in 15th-century England

 For 150 years after the beginning of the Black Death in 1348–1349, England's population and economy were depressed.
 The decline was most acute between 1440 and 1480.
 Known in England as the Great Slump, it affected all Europe.
 It had a disastrous effect on lords and peasants alike, and England's economy only recovered in the 1470s when prices began to recover.

 The Slump was produced by a range of forces.
 A series of harsh winters in the 1430s had ended with three disastrous harvests.
 A shortage of coinage and a reduction in credit throughout Europe peaked in the 1460s, caused by an imbalance of payments for imported luxury goods and a reduction in output of the continent's silver mines.
 As the economy shrank, national exports, which had reached a peak in the 1440s, fell by half within two decades, and a collapse in the overseas trade of wool caused its price to fall.
 Wool workers became unemployed, and the general economy suffered as a result.
 The situation was worsened when the actions of the English government caused the Hanseatic League to embargo English exports.
 England lost its Flemish market because of conflict between England and Burgundy, and disrupted the French market up with the loss of English territory in France during the Hundred Years War.
 Regions critical to English trade were devastated and with the loss of Gascony the wine trade collapsed.

 Although Henry VI of England and his government's policies had contributed to the economic depression, some of the king's subjects in Kent and elsewhere placed all the blame for their economic hardship on Henry.